joaoandreotti/buxfox.github.io/_posts/2024-03-02-writeups-cozyhosting-htb.md

 ```

 ### User app
-The shell was execute as the user `app` on /app dir
+The shell is executed as the user `app` on /app dir
 ```
 uid=1001(app) gid=1001(app) groups=1001(app)
 ```